-'''

 -- Found OpenCV version: 2.4.13.4

-'''

 This procedure has to be done only once at the beginning, from now on you have just to compile the code you modify in src using the usual make command.
 Indeed, in the build directory you can see the Makefile we will use to compile the code.
-The code can be compiled form the build directory with the usual and to delete all the executables and the compilation objects.
-Try for example to build the code for the first tutorial with
+The code can be compiled form the build directory with the usual sgaspari@serval:~/tpAR-v2022.1.0/build\$ ./bin/mat\the\basic\image\container